texastribune/tx_lobbying/README.md

 * `Interest`: A lobbyist's clients, aka an interested party
 * `InterestStats`: A summary of an interest's stats for a year
 * `Address`: Any time we need to store an address

+### The Future

+Features not handled in this version but perhaps the next:

+1. Handle corporate mergers/splits/renames
+2. Link entities to campaign finance (state and federal)